anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent SHALL trigger the pledge to create the PER via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/tper`.
 The request body MUST contain the JSON-based Pledge Enroll-Request Trigger (tPER) artifact as defined in {{tper_artifact}}.
-In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD BE set to `application/jose+json`.
+In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/jose+json`.

 Upon receiving a valid tPER, the pledge MUST reply with the PER artifact as defined in {{per_artifact}} in the body of a 200 OK response.
 In the response header, the Content-Type field MUST be set to `application/jose+json`.